Can you afford to miss three or four days of classes due to the flu?

 Those who become sick should remain at home for at least 24 hours after a fever or signs of a fever have subsided.
 This should be determined without the use of a fever-reducing medication (acetaminophen or ibuprofen, not aspirin).

-Perrella Health Center encourages students to have their own self-care flu kits.
+Perrella Wellness Center encourages students to have their own self-care flu kits.
 The following items should be included: